RandolphKahle/doit-notes/aws-vpc-interface-endpoint.md

 # Interface Endpoint

-An elastic network interface with a private IP address that serves as an entry point for traffic destined to a supported service.
+An elastic network interface [[aws-vpc-interface-endpoint]] with a private IP address that serves as an entry point for traffic destined to a supported service.

 * Amazon API Gateway